Singapore Prisons Emergency Action Response

-The Singapore Prisons Emergency Action Response (SPEAR) is a department within the Singapore Prison Service (SPS).
+The Singapore Prisons Emergency Action Response (SPEAR) is a correctional emergency response team within the Singapore Prison Service (SPS).

-SPEAR is a highly-trained elite force that is deployed in various high risk special operations and prepared to quell any riots or fights within the prisons.
+SPEAR is a highly trained elite force that is deployed in various high risk special operations and prepared to quell any riots or fights within the prisons.
 It assists SPS officers in handling non-compliant inmates, intervening when necessary.
 Their expertise lies in using softer options like beanbag rounds and soft projectiles.
 They also share their tactics and insights with other Home Team units, as only SPEAR has this unique expertise.

-Every anniversary, on 1 December, SPEAR participates in international competitions such as the Office of Law Enforcement Technology Commercialisation (OLETC) Mock Prison Riot, where they showcase their tactical know-how and learn from counterparts from other leading prisons, correctional and law enforcement agencies.
-SPEAR did very well in the 2015 Mock Prison Riot, clinching champion and first runner–up titles in the individual and team categories respectively.
-SPEAR also organises the biennial Asian Prisons Lockdown Challenge (APLC) to enhance tactical capabilities and exchange knowledge in prisons and correctional services in the region.
+As of October 2024, SPEAR claims that 70 officers are assigned to the unit.
+It is based at Changi Prison.

 History

 SPEAR was founded on 1 December 1977 as the Special Action Prisons Unit (SAPU).
 The unit was trained by the Commandos formation of the Singapore Armed Forces (SAF).

 Capability

 SPEAR officers are specialised in multiple areas, which are essential to make prisons safe in an ever-changing security climate, such as: